akka/akka/akka-docs/scala/logging.rst

 .. code-block:: ruby

     akka {
+      actor {
         debug {
           # enable DEBUG logging of subscription changes on the eventStream
           event-stream = on
+        }
       }
     }